Persian vocabulary: Turkic influence

-Speakers of Turkic languages and Iranian language have been in contact since pre-islamic times; as such there are notable Turkic forms (including Mongolian borrowings through Turkic) that have entered the Persian language.
+Speakers of Turkic languages and Iranian language have been in contact since pre-Islamic times; as such there are notable Turkic forms (including Mongolian borrowings through Turkic) that have entered the Persian language.
 Throughout history, the Persian-speaking realm was ruled by a succession of dynasties of Turkic origin, notably Ghaznavid, Seljuk, the Sultanate of Rum and Timurid which have patronized Persian culture and literature.
 With the exception of certain official designations within the government, trade and military, many of the Turkic borrowings in Persian have a more informal, homely flavour, and therefore, to many Persian native speakers these words do not feel like foreign: e.g. āqā 'mister', dowqolu 'twin', komak 'help', tumān 'official currency of Iran' (but riāl < Portuguese), yābu 'pack nag', qešlāq 'winter quarters', yeylāq 'summer quarters', qeyči 'scissors'.
 The usage of Turkic loan words varies by dialect; generally, eastern dialects such as: Tajik, Dari, and Hazaragi have more Turkic influence than Iranian Persian.

 French and other European influences

 Over the past couple of centuries, Persian has borrowed many loanwords from European languages (mainly French).
-A lot of these loanwords were originally French and use French pronunciation, also other common words mainly come from English, Italian, German, and Russian (example: samovar) as well.
+A lot of these loanwords were originally French and use French pronunciation, also other common words mainly come from English, Italian, German, Portuguese, and Russian (example: samovar) as well.
+Persian borrowed French words as France served as the most important model of modern secular culture and education for Iran as well as many other countries of the region, particularly in the 19th and early part of the 20th century.
+French was also used as a second language in European royal courts and aristocratic circles and of science and fashion.
+Through trade, Portuguese entered Persian from the 15th century.

 The table below shows some examples of common French/Persian words.